za3k/za3k.com/finance/retire_forever.md

 - The USA has governement programs to help.
 Medicare provides free health care for almost every old person.
 Social Security sends monthly checks to old retired people, although rarely enough to live on comfortably.
 - We have social support programs.
 Families often support older relatives.
 Churches and other social groups can offer help too (as well as for broke and poor people).

 If you're retiring at 30, almost **none** of the above apply to you.
+You need to get by on savings, no external support.
 You don't get a 55% mortality discount on retirement, you get a 15% discount.
 You probably don't have much in your standard retirement account, and even if you do, you can't access it for another 35 years.
-You don't get medicare (though you MAY get medicaid).
+You don't get medicare (though you *may* get medicaid).
 You don't get social security.
 Expect no social support.
 If people see a healthy 50-year old go broke from poor retirement planning, they should tell you to get a job.
 I would.

+## This is important
 Returning the the topic of the retirement formula, we can see that there are exactly two numbers that affect you.
 How much you save (income minus expenses), and how much you spend (expenses).
 Making a lot of money is good.
 But not spending money is at least as important.
 Imagine you made a lot, say six figures ($100K) but spent $50K per year.
 It would take you 25 years to retire.
 Not bad!
 What if you wanted to retire faster?
 If you spend $25K per year instead, you can retire in 8.3 years.
 If you make $200K instead, you can retire in 8.3 years.
 Both are equally good.
 You can halve your expenses, or double your savings.
 They have the same effect.[^9]

 To me, that's 25-8.3=16.7 years of my life.
 If I make twice as much, I can get 16 extra years to do anything I want, instead of working a job I kind of tolerate.
 If I spend half as much (remember, for my whole life, not just until I retire!)
 I get 16 extra years.
 That's a HUGE deal.
 And I get those years now, when I'm healthy and energetic.
 Prime years.
 I would do a lot of things to live 16 extra years however I want.
 Changing my job or spending is just a no-brainer.
 And the reality is that for most people, it's more than 16 years--it's going from retiring at 65, to retiring at 40 or 30.
 25 or 35 years, that's a massive chunk of your life.